 INSTITUTIONS in USA: Click HERE to order Streaming or DVD from Grasshopper Film

-The Stairs tells the story of Marty, Greg and Roxanne, each of whom survived decades of street-involvement.
-Using their experiences to ease the paths of others, each performs social work in their old neighbourhood, while struggling to maintain their newly-found stability.
-Told over five years, The Stairs is a non-judgemental character study of life on society’s margins.
-Defying stereotypes through intimate portraits, its remarkable subjects are by turns surprising, funny, shocking and moving.
+The Stairs tells the story of Marty, Greg and Roxanne, who each survived decades of street-involvement.
+Using their experiences to ease the paths of others, they perform social work in their old neighbourhood, while struggling to maintain their newly-found stability.
+Told over five years, The Stairs examines life on society’s margins.
+Defying stereotypes through intimate portraits, its remarkable subjects are surprising, funny, shocking and moving.

 Meet The Filmmakers

 Hugh gibson | DIRECTOR